timphilip12/Data332/Uber/README.md

 Some pivot tables were grouped by two different column.
 ## Shiny application
 ### User Interface
 My user interface has three pages.
-One for the bar charts, one for the heatmaps and one for the leaflet.
+One for the bar charts, one for the heatmaps, one for the leaflet and one for the predictive charts.
 I used the libraries shinydashboard and shinytheme to make it look better.
-I had 5 bar charts, 4 heatmaps and 1 leaflet.
+I had 5 bar charts, 4 heatmaps, 1 leaflet and 2 predictive charts.
 ```
 ui <- dashboardPage(
   skin = "purple",